Updated: 11/24/2014 2:22 PM

 Another woman with a song in her heart is Sharon Gill of Duluth, Minn.

-Sharon, who is totally blind, makes her way to the lobby of a local cancer clinic several times a week for one reason only.
+Sharon, who is completely blind, makes her way to the lobby of a local cancer clinic several times a week for one reason only.
 She sits at the piano and plays.

 Amazingly, this dedicated woman can play for hours without repeating a piece of music and does it all from memory.